t-beigbeder/otvl_dvoptls/README.md

-# otvl_dvoptls DevOps tools for otvl projects
+# DevOps tools for otvl projects